freakent/dbus-mqtt-devices/README.md

     - set up the appropriate dbus paths for the service type (i.e. temperature sensor can provide Temperature, Pressure and Humidity)

-3)	The driver publishes a DBus message under the same MQTT Topic namespace.
-This is the topic the device subscribed to in step 1.1.
-The DBus message contains the numeric device instances (one for each service) that the device should use when publishing messages for dbus-mqtt to process.
+3)	Once regsieterd, the driver publishes a message on the device/<client id>/DBus topic.
+	This must be the topic the device subscribed to in step 1.1.
+The DBus message contains the all important numeric device instances (one for each service) that the device should use when publishing messages for dbus-mqtt to process.
 It also contains the portal id needed to construct a dbus-mqtt topic (see 4).